PagerTree/pt4-docusaurus/learn/incident-management/data-aggregation-and-aggregators.md

 ## What is Data Aggregation?

 Data aggregation is the process of collecting, processing, and presenting, typically large data sets from multiple sources into more specific, easily digestible summaries.
-Simply put, _data aggregation helps businesses sift through large amounts of data to find the information they need, presenting that data in a consumable way._&#x20;
+Simply put, _data aggregation helps businesses sift through large amounts of data to find the information they need, presenting that data in a consumable way._

 A simple example of data aggregation is when you summarize the daily expenses of your business and then combine that data into a monthly summary.
 This approach helps you avoid dealing with 365 separate line items for expenses, and you can easily view your expenses for the entire month.
 You can then create an average daily expense if needed without manually entering 30 days' worth of data to obtain the information you need.